karthikathota/networking/Security/JWT/Readme.md

 1) Header: Consists of two parts:
     a)The signing algorithm that’s being used.
-    The type of token, which, in this case, is mostly “JWT”.
+    b)The type of token, which, in this case, is mostly “JWT”.
+2) Payload: The payload contains the claims or the JSON object.
+3) Signature: A string that is generated via a cryptographic algorithm that can be used to verify the integrity of the JSON payload.

+When the server gets the information from the client they are going to decode the Header and Payload using the algorithm specified in the header and the secret key.
+This decoded part is then compared with the Signature to check whether the user is authorized.